digao-dalpiaz/DigaoRunner/README.md

 # Running scripts remotely

 To run scripts remotely, you can use an SSH connection.
-The [SSH.NET Library](https://github.com/sshnet/SSH.NET) can be used for SHH and SFTP connection (file transfer).
+The [SSH.NET Library](https://github.com/sshnet/SSH.NET) can be used for SSH and SFTP connection (file transfer).

 SSH and SFTP connection example: